Experience-Evolving Multi-Turn Tool-Use Agent with Hybrid Episodic-Procedural Memory: Experiments

-\paragraph{Baselines.} We compare our method with a basic retrieval approach, where the top three past experiences most similar to the current task are retrieved.
-In addition, we include comparisons with the memory-based method ReasoningBank ~\citep{ouyang2025reasoningbank}, where the agent retrieves summaries of previous similar trajectories, and the tool graph–based method ToolNet ~\citep{liu2024toolnet} \footnote{Since the original implementation is not open-sourced, we re-implemented it ourselves.}, which organizes tools into a directed graph, allowing the agent to navigate it by iteratively selecting the next tool from its successor nodes until the task is fully resolved.
+\paragraph{Baselines.} We compare our method with strong baselines for both inference and RL. \textbf{For inference,} we compare our method with a basic retrieval approach, where the top three past experiences most similar to the current task are retrieved.
+In addition, we include comparisons with the memory-based method ReasoningBank ~\citep{ouyang2025reasoningbank}, where the agent retrieves summaries of previous similar trajectories, and the tool graph–based method ToolNet ~\citep{liu2024toolnet} \footnote{Since the original implementation is not open-sourced, we re-implemented it ourselves.}, which organizes tools into a directed graph, allowing the agent to navigate it by iteratively selecting the next tool from its successor nodes until the task is fully resolved. \textbf{For RL,} we consider the standard GRPO algorithm and an SFT model trained on trajectories generated by H-EPM, and we further compare our method against AgentEvolver \citep{zhai2025agentevolver}.